Caecilians: Profile and Information

 • Typhlonectida

-Caecilians, correctly pronounced as seh-SILL-yens, may have a worm or snake-like appearance, but these dark long, lithe fellows belong to a family of legless amphibians.
+Caecilians, correctly pronounced as seh-SILL-yens, may have a worm or snake-like appearance, but these dark, long, lithe fellows belong to a family of legless amphibians.

-The caecilians may look like something you’ve seen before, but you may never have seen one, and may never set eyes on one.
-There are almost 200 species of caecilians recorded by science, ranging from the Idiocranium Russell in Cameroon that grows up to 3.5-inch-long to the Caecilia thompsoni in Colombia that grows nearly 5-foot-long.
+There are almost 200 species of caecilians recorded by science, ranging from the Idiocranium Russell in Cameroon, which grows up to 3.5 inches long, to the Caecilia thompsoni in Colombia, which grows nearly 5 feet long.

 Caecilians of all species tend to have very tiny eyes, which are assumed only to be capable of detecting differences between dark and light.